SkiNavApp/terms-and-conditions/index.md

 To the maximum extent permitted by law, the developer is not liable for any injury, accident, or loss arising from use of the App, including but not limited to:
 - skiing accidents
 - incorrect navigation
-- reliance on map data
+- reliance on map, trail, lift, or duration data
 - device issues while skiing

 Use of SkiNav is entirely at your own risk.